About

 profile

-Born in Seoul.
-She holds a master's degree from the Manhattan School of Music.
-She has won many awards including the Belvedere International Vocal Competition (Austria), the Puccini Aranese International Competition, and the DiCapo Opera Competition (U.S.A.)
-She made her opera debut in 1999 as the title role in Don Giovanni at the San Francisco Opera House.
-In 2001, she made her European debut as Ping in Turandot at the Rheinische Staatsoper.
-Since then, he has appeared extensively around the world, including the roles of Figaro in "The Barber of Seville" at the Opera Bordeaux, the Dutchman in "The Wandering Dutchman" at the Bangkok Opera, and Escamillo in "Carmen" at the Nevada Opera.
+Born in Seoul, he received his master's degree from Manhattan School of Music.
+He has won many awards, including the Belvedere International Singing Competition (Austria), the Puccini Aranese International Competition, and the DiCapo Opera Competition (all in the United States).
+In 1999, he made his opera debut in the title role of Don Giovanni at the San Francisco Opera.
+In 2001, he made his European debut as Ping in Turandot at the Rhein State Opera.
+Since then, he has performed widely around the world, including as Figaro in Il Barbiere d'Habita di Siviglia at the Bordeaux Opera House, the Dutchman in The Flying Dutchman at the Bangkok Opera, and Escamillo in Carmen at the Nevada Opera.

-In his native Korea, he has gained immense popularity through his frequent appearances as the theme song for the national broadcasting station (KBS)'s epic drama "King Sejong the Great" and in "The Open Concert".
+In his native South Korea, he has gained immense popularity through his frequent appearances in programs such as the theme song for the national broadcaster KBS's historical drama "King Sejong the Great" and "Open Concert."